Here’s why a personal injury attorney may not take your case

 My hope is that you let an attorney make those determinations for you though because you’ll never know what’s best for your case or if you have a case at all.

-If you’re in the Bay Area, I have offices in Danville and Pleasanton where I meet with clients.
-Or we can chat on the phone.
-Request a free case review now.
-I serve clients all over California.
-I will listen and take the time to carefully evaluate all cases.
+So call me now.
+I will listen and take the time to carefully evaluate your case.
 If I can’t take your case, I’ll tell you why and give you advice on what to do next.
+Let’s get started!